 - 1. Avoid an excessive number of bends. - 2.
 Horizontal runs should pitch upward at least 1/4" per foot. - 3.
-Horizontal runs should be as short as possible. - All vent pipe or connectors should be securely supported and must be inserted into, but not beyond the inside wall at the chimney vent. - When vent connections must pass through walls or partitions of combustible material, a thimble must be used and installed according to local codes. - Vent pipe through the roof should be extended to a height determined by National Fuel Gas Code or local codes.
+Horizontal runs should be as short as possible. - 4.
+All vent pipe or connectors should be securely supported and must be inserted into, but not beyond the inside wall at the chimney vent. - 5.
+When vent connections must pass through walls or partitions of combustible material, a thimble must be used and installed according to local codes. - 6.
+Vent pipe through the roof should be extended to a height determined by National Fuel Gas Code or local codes.
 It should be capped properly to prevent rain water from entering the vent.
 Roof exit should be waterproofed. - 7.
-Use type "B" double wall vent when vent pipe is routed through cool spaces (below 60° F.). - 8.
-Where long periods of airflow are desired for comfort, use long fan cycles instead of continuous airflow. - Apply other good venting practices as stated in the venting section of the National Fuel Gas Code ANSI Z223.1 "latest edition". - Vent connectors serving appliance vented by natural draft or non-positive pressure shall not be connected into any portion of a mechanized draft system operating under positive pressure.
+Use type "B" double wall vent when vent pipe is routed through cool spaces (below $60^{\circ}$ F.). - 8.
+Apply other good venting practices as stated in the venting section of the National Fuel Gas Code ANSI Z223.1 "latest edition". - 9.
+Vent connectors serving appliance vented by natural draft or non-positive pressure shall not be connected into any portion of a mechanized draft system operating under positive pressure. - 10.
+Horizontal pipe runs must be supported by hangers, straps or other suitable material in intervals at a minimum of every 3 feet of pipe. - 11.
+A furnace shall not be connected to a chimney or flue serving a separate appliance designed to burn solid fuel.